As at: 05/2019 (Older versions)

 If you are not in agreement with this, you can inform us of this in writing or by email at firstname.lastname@example.org.
 We will then check the decision again, taking your viewpoint into account.

 The legal basis for the credit check described above is Article 6 (1) b GDPR, because it is necessary for the execution of necessary pre-contractual measures.
 This processing of your data otherwise occurs on the basis of Article 6 (1) f GDPR, based on our legitimate interest and that of other users in the avoidance of payment defaults, the identification and prevention of fraud and the clarification of criminal offences.

 We use your data, also within the framework of data analysis, for advertising and market research, in particular for the following purposes:

-Advertising services at Zalando are also offered by Zalando Media Solutions GmbH.
-On the Zalando Media Solutions GmbH website
+Advertising services at Zalando are also offered by Zalando Marketing Services GmbH.
+On the Zalando Marketing Services GmbH website

 Depending on the purpose, we use the data we have stored for data analysis.
 For example, we use summarised (aggregated), statistical, depersonalised (anonymised) profile information or data which can only be assigned to persons via further intermediate steps (pseudonymised profile information) as well as shopping and device and access data in order to understand and analyse purchasing processes using data analysis.
 This gives us anonymous or pseudonymised findings on our users’ general usage behaviour.